kotgres/kotgres/README.md

 ✅ **Blazing fast**: trading blows with ORMLite as the fastest Kotlin/Java ORM for Postgres (according to our benchmarks)

-✅ **Simple &low-api surface**: only one way to do things to avoid confusion
+✅ **Simple & low-api surface**: only one way to do things to avoid confusion

 ✅ **Postgres-only**: to keep things simple and maximize performance (no other databases will ever be integrated)